 dataflows/programming much easier.

-#3 Updated by Jing Tao about 15 years ago
+#3 Updated by Jing Tao over 15 years ago

 In EML2DataSource actor, two options - output as column vector or as column

 based Record, were added.
 If user chose the first one - as column vector as

 output, the output will be a ArrayToken which contains a array with entire

 column data for this field.
 If user chose the second one - as column based